cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-0.3.0/cyberconnect-sdk/connect-with-social-verifier.md

 1. Users use their Ethereum private key to sign a message with their Twitter handle to get a message which contains the generated signature.
 2. Users post a tweet with this message so others can view.
 3. Users send a verify request to our server with their wallet address.
-Our server will recover the signer address from the signature found in the tweet and write the verified inforamtion into [Connect List](https://github.com/cyberconnecthq/connect-list) if the signer address is the same as the address in the request.
+Our server will recover the signer address from the signature found in the tweet and save the verified information if the signer address is the same as the address in the request.

 ### Signing Data